Team-WebFlight/WebFlight/README.md

 <br>`path` - The root path on your server
 <br>`statusBar` - Dropdown element that will appear on your website that shows users what is being seeded
 <br>`devMode` - Turns off xvcb by default.
 Xvcb is required to launch Electron
 on a server, but breaks development on OSX.
-Set to false before deploying youru app with WebFlight
+Set to false before deploying your app with WebFlight
 ```
 {
   siteURL: String             // Required
-  assetsPath: String|Array    // Required
+  assetsPath: Array           // Required
-  assetsRoute: String|Array   // Required
+  assetsRoute: Array          // Required
   routes: Object              // Required
   userCount: Number           // Optional - defaults to 10
   wfPath: String              // Optional - defaults to '/wfPath'